Paraclimbing: National and international competitions

-The IFSC Paraclimbing World Cup is held annually, with events in Europe, North America, and Asia.
-Every two years, the IFSC Paraclimbing World Championships take place alongside the IFSC Climbing World Championships.
+The World Climbing Para Series is held annually, with events in Europe, North America, and Asia.
+Every two years, the World Climbing Para World Championships take place alongside the World Climbing Climbing World Championships.

-Athletes who perform well at USA Climbing Para Climbing Nationals are eligible to receive invitations to IFSC World Cups and World Championships.
+Athletes who perform well at USA Climbing Para Climbing Nationals are eligible to become members of the USA National Team and represent USA Para Climbing at Para World Series events and Para World Championships.

 Paralympic inclusion

 In January 2023, the International Paralympic Committee (IPC) shortlisted paraclimbing for the 2028 Summer Paralympics in Los Angeles.
 On June 13, 2024, the LA28 organizing committee officially selected paraclimbing for inclusion.
-This marks the sport’s debut at the Paralympics.
+This marked the sport’s debut at the Paralympics.